swares/nodemcu-cpp/README.md

         Serial output and MQTT msg output calls are embedded in each finction as needed.
         Web Output is handled by the webserver calling ajax functions MQTT has its own PubSub client

+        MQTT and HTTPD - wake on lan incomming
+        MQTT and Sensors - Periodic updates to MQTT